 About Mount Rushmore Resort and Lodge at Palmer Gulch

 Work as part of the best team in the business!

 Working in the heart of the Black Hills and introducing visitors to this wonderful area is what we love to do.
 We strive to make this a great place for Black Hills seasonal jobs, and part of this is due to the people we select for our world-class team.
 We offer great perks, great dorms, a great location and great fun.

 We hire from all over the world.
-In recent years, staff members have hailed from places like: Poland, the Czech Republic, England, Germany, Jamaica, Taiwan, Thailand, Mexico and all over the US.
-We believe that when an employee and an employer select each other that a great marriage is formed.
-We are committed to a healthy, safe, drama free work place that is dedicated to excellence and integrity.
+In recent years, staff members have hailed from places like: Poland, the Czech Republic, China, Germany, Lithuania, Taiwan, Thailand, Mexico and all over the US.
+We believe that when an employee and an employer select each other that a great bond is formed.
+We are committed to a healthy, safe, fun work place that is dedicated to excellence and integrity.
 We make sure that you are taken care of so you can take care of our guests.
 Come join us, it's a blast!

 The Employee Experience